microsoft/playwright/docs/src/trace-viewer-intro-js.md

 To learn more about available options to record a trace check out our detailed guide on [Trace Viewer](/trace-viewer.md).

-Traces are normally run in a Continuous Integration(CI) environment as locally you can use [UI Mode](/test-ui-mode.md) for developing and debugging tests.
-However should you want to run traces locally without using [UI Mode](/test-ui-mode.md) you can force tracing to be on with `--trace on`.
+Traces are normally run in a Continuous Integration(CI) environment, because locally you can use [UI Mode](/test-ui-mode.md) for developing and debugging tests.
+However should you want to run traces locally without using [UI Mode](/test-ui-mode.md), you can force tracing to be on with `--trace on`.

 ```bash
 npx playwright test --trace on